Collegiate School, Bristol: Facilities

-Colston modelled his school on Christ's Hospital, and the 18th-century uniform reflected this – a long blue coat, knee britches and yellow stockings.
-By the middle of the 20th century, this was mirrored by the yellow tops of the knee stockings worn by all boys until they graduated to long trousers at the age of 13.
-At that time caps were worn whenever a boy left the premises of the school.
-They were the typical peaked cap with a coloured band around the rim and an embroidered dolphin at the front, the colour reflecting the house the boy belonged to – Dolphin's was maroon, for example.

 Activities

 Drama

 It is the only school in Bristol that can offer all 14 GCSE theatre options.
 There are a number of shows throughout the year across the age range, including GCSE A-Level and Drama Club productions.
 In May 2010 Year 9 students devised and produced their own version of Cinderella which raised just short of £1000 for the charity Barnardo's.

 Cadet Force

 The school's Combined Cadet Force (CCF) of 256 cadets, the largest since its formation in 1915, and the biggest in Bristol.
 The CCF has Army, Royal Air Force and Royal Navy sections and is compulsory for Year 9 and Cadets above Year 9 are trained in teaching all sections of the CCF syllabus to aid with the 3 Permanent CCF Staff.
 The CCF normally parades every week and carries out activities, including rifle shooting on the school's 15m pipe range, command tasks, climbing, camouflage and concealment, flying, sailing and walking with regular camps.
 The Royal Navy section has access to sailing boats which are owned by The Royal Navy these include Laser Picos, Toppers and an RS200 racing boat.